On the label for the battery charger with the JVC camcorder I recently took apart is a reference to patent 4942516

 Hang on a minute this is a patent describing a Microcontroller!
 And it is – turns out Hyatt filed a patent application on Dec 28th 1970 and presumably through the process of filing continuation applications the patent was eventually granted 20 years later on July 17th 1990.

 Now this patent grant apparently caused a small storm in the semiconductor industry as both Texas Instruments (With Gary Boone and the TMS1000 launched in 1974) and with Intel (Frederico Faggin and the 4004 launched in 1971) had long claimed rights to the first Microcontroller.
-Both companies fought the patent and the patent was later invalidated in a patent interference case brought forth by Texas Instruments in 1995 on account that the device it described was never implemented and was not implementable with the technology available at the time of the invention.
+Both companies fought the patent and the patent was later invalidated in a patent interference case brought forth by Texas Instruments in 1995.
+It was invalidated as the device it described was never implemented and was not implementable with the technology available at the time of the invention.
 (The final decision was in 1998 and if you like this sort of thing the full judgement is here).

 Between 1991 and 1995 Hyatt received $70m+ in royalties.
 My camcorder was from June 1994 so right in the applicable timeframe.
-So Panasonic must have paid royalties on these patents.
-I don’t really see why Panasonic have paid royalties, when the MCU manufacturer was NEC who also had a licensing deal for the 516 patent.
+So JVC must have paid royalties on these patents.
+I don’t really see why JVC paid royalties, when the MCU manufacturer was NEC who also had a licensing deal for the 516 patent.

 But the story doesn’t end there.
 Up to September 1991 Hyatt lived in La Palma California, before receiving royalty payments he moved to Nevada (which has much lower state tax than California).
 The California Franchise Tax Board (FTB) decided to audit him and after some very heavy handed audit methods issued notices of proposed assessment (NPAs) of $4.5 million for the 1991 tax year and $6 million for the 1992 tax year.
 They determined or claimed he was not a Nevada resident until April 1992, and thus royalty payments in 1991 and upto April 1992 were taxable in California.